Simulation-based Inference via Langevin Dynamics with Score Matching: Background and Preliminary Results

-While existing SBI methods bypass intractable likelihoods and are supported by theoretical results, they often struggle with scalability in high-dimensional parameter spaces, as prior mass near the true parameter $\theta^\ast$ decays exponentially.
-For amortized generative models, the approximation error conditioned on the observed data $\Xn^\ast$ also depends on the prior mass near $\theta^\ast$, further compounding the problem.
-Consequently, to maintain sufficient coverage of the parameter space, exponentially more simulated datasets are often required under a blanket search to ensure that enough samples are ``similar'' to the observed data $\Xn^\ast$.

-Current solutions often rely on heuristic strategies to alleviate this issue, such as sequential sampling or reinforcement learning \citep{papamakarios2019sequential,wang2022adversarial,ohagan2024tree}, adaptively modifying the proposal distribution using past posterior information or discrepancy-based rewards.
-While these approaches have demonstrated empirical success, they rely on heuristic search procedures and lack rigorous theoretical guarantees, such as conditions to ensure the stability of the algorithm, the number of rounds required to update the proposal, the overall scalability with respect to the parameter dimension $d_\theta$, and the impact of the proposal distribution on the final SBI outcome.

-We adopt a different strategy, motivated by gradient-based sampling methods such HMC \citep{neal2011mcmc}, SGLD \citep{welling2011bayesian}, and MALA \citep{roberts1996exponential,roberts1998optimal,cheng2018underdamped}, for which both empirical success and strong theoretical properties have been established in high-dimensional models with tractable likelihoods \citep{chen2022sampling,tang2024computational}.
-These methods exploit the local geometry of the posterior distribution to guide exploration toward regions of high posterior probability and converge to the true posterior more efficiently than traditional sampling methods.
-This advantage is especially important in high-dimensional settings, where the curse of dimensionality can severely hinder exploration.
+We adopt a different strategy, motivated by gradient-based sampling methods using Hamiltonian \citep{neal2011mcmc} or Langevin dynamics \citep{welling2011bayesian,roberts1996exponential,roberts1998optimal,cheng2018underdamped}, for which both empirical success and strong theoretical properties have been established in high-dimensional models with tractable likelihoods \citep{chen2023sampling,tang2024computational}.
+These methods exploit the local geometry of the posterior distribution and can converge to the true posterior more efficiently than random-walk exploration. { This suggests a natural route for SBI: estimate a score function from simulations and use the estimated score in a gradient-based sampler.}

-However, these methods rely on access to the likelihood, making them inapplicable in SBI settings.
-To address this limitation, we propose to estimate the first-order gradient information of the likelihood using deep generative models.
-Specifically, we train a conditional score-matching network on the simulated ABC reference table $\{(\theta^{(k)}, \Xn^{(k)})\}_{k=1}^N$ to approximate the likelihood score, building on conditional score matching \citep{song2019generative,meng2020autoregressive}.
-Our approach is fundamentally different from recent works \citep{sharrock2024sequential,khoo2025direct} that also employ score estimation. \citet{sharrock2024sequential} apply score-based diffusion models to estimate the conditional distribution $\pi_n(\theta \mid \Xn)$, while \citet{khoo2025direct} focus on maximizing the likelihood through direct Fisher score estimation.
-In contrast, our method uses Langevin dynamics to sample from the posterior distribution $\pi_n(\theta \mid \Xn^\ast)$, and incorporates substantial modifications to the score-matching scheme to improve performance specifically in the SBI context.
+{ More broadly, score matching has become a powerful tool for distribution learning.
+Foundational work by \citet{hyvarinen2005estimation,song2019generative,meng2020autoregressive} shows how score estimation can be performed without direct access to the likelihood (see \Cref{sec:conditional_sm} for more details), and a large body of work has since developed around this idea, including applications to SBI.